 The Housing Services Office offers a broad array of housing-related services for Soldiers, their families and Department of Defense civilians.

-The mission of the ID Card and DEERS section is to ensure enrollment of all eligible Department of Defense beneficiaries in the Defense Enrollment Eligibility Reporting System and to provide Common Access Card issuance to service members, retirees and their family members as well as to federal civilian employees and contract employees.
+The mission of the ID Cards and DEERS section is to ensure enrollment of all eligible Department of Defense beneficiaries into the Defense Enrollment Eligibility Reporting System (DEERS) and to issue Common Access Cards (CAC) and Uniformed Services ID (USID) Cards to eligible stakeholders.

 The Installation Access Control Systems offices provide IACS registration services to Department of Defense ID card holders, contractors, vendors and visitors requesting access to U.S. Army installations.

 Volunteers with KMC Armed Forces Against Drunk Driving stand ready to take military members home in case the designated driver leaves the party early or is otherwise unable to drive.

 Military Police patrols are responsible for enforcing all laws, regulations and policies; deterring crime through alert patrolling; and responding to calls for assistance.

 21st Theater Sustainment Command Legal Assistance Offices offer free legal advice in Kaiserslautern and Baumholder.
 Certified military and/or Army civilian attorneys advise on most areas of civil law, including consumer law issues, contract disputes, landlord/tenant disputes, contract review, creditor problems, nonsupport, immigration, motor vehicle laws, merchant scams, wills, powers of attorney, bankruptcy and indebtedness, separation/divorce, notarizations and taxation.

 Lodging is available through the Army in Baumholder and through the Air Force in the Kaiserslautern Military Community.